 BE A SMART PARKER

 No bike or lock is 100 percent theft-proof.
 The goal is to make your bicycle an unappealing target: Park it in a well-lit, well-trafficked area, and fasten it to a solid, immovable fixture.
 A recommended way to do this?
 Thread a U-lock through the back wheel, inside your bike frame’s rear triangle, and use a secondary lock to secure the front wheel.
 And remember, don’t walk away without taking any easily removable items with you, like lights, bags and quick-release seats.
-For additional advice about locking up, the Edmonton Bicycle Commuters Society offers this instructive video:

 LOOK TO THE FUTURE